BhaveshChauhan1993/capillary.hyper-sdk-documentation.github.io/README.md

 # Installation

 The easiest way to use Hydra sdk in your Android project is with [Maven](https://maven.apache.org/).
-WebEngage Android SDK is hosted on `jcenter` Maven repository.
+Hydra Android SDK is hosted on `jcenter` Maven repository.

 Add `mavenCentral()` in repositories of Hydra sdk in the `project/build.gradle` file.